 - Phish Link Domain: This can be edited to assist in whitelisting by domains, if necessary.

 - Landing Page: Choose a variety of landing pages to ensure that they function with your current whitelisting rules.

-- Hide from Reports: Leave this unselected.
-However, after you are finished with this test campaign, we recommend hiding the results from reports for the most accurate reporting of your phishing test results.
+- Hide from Reports: Select this check box.
+We recommend hiding the results from reports for the most accurate reporting of your phishing test results.

 If you are not receiving any phishing emails from the above campaign, make sure to check your Junk or Spam folders for the message.
 If you still aren’t receiving the email or your landing pages are being blocked, you will need to check your whitelisting rules.

 Once your campaign has been started, you can view your user’s clicks by clicking on the title of the campaign and navigating to the Users tab.
 This is where other types of failures can be seen as well, like replying to a phishing email or opening an attachment.
 If all clicks are not accounted for, see our Why Aren’t Clicks Being Shown in My Phishing Campaign article.

 If you need assistance setting up your whitelisting rules, please submit a support ticket and we can help.